What Is Lip Blush?

 DO NOT PICK at them?
-Do not let the area dry out, keep moist at all times.
+Do not let the area dry out, keep moist at all times by applying the balm I give you.
 Do not pick at the dry skin while the lips flake or scab and heal, this will disrupt the color.
 I will provide you with a balm called Miel to be applied 24/7 for the first week and as needed for 30 days.
 Do not press or rub when applying.
 Apply an extra heavy coat of Miel to the treated area before bedtime, showering/washing and when rising in the morning.
 Do not work out, sweat or be exposed to the sun/tan for 2 weeks after the procedure.
 Also, no facial or chemical treatments that include alpha-hydroxy acids, Retin-A, or glycolic acid.

 Botox or Lip fillers should be done at least 2 weeks prior to lip blush or 2 weeks after.
 I recommend doing this prior to your procedure.